Sondland prepared to deny he was warned about Ukraine work

 That statement would be contrary to earlier testimony that Sondland’s actions set off alarms in the West Wing.

 Sondland’s appearance is scheduled for Thursday, three days after former White House aide Fiona Hill testified that ex-national security adviser John Bolton was so disquieted by the back-channel Ukraine activities that he referred to Giuliani as a “hand grenade who is going to blow everybody up.”
-Hill recounted that Bolton said he was not part of “whatever drug deal Sondland and Mulvaney are cooking up.”
+Hill recounted that Bolton also said he was not part of “whatever drug deal Sondland and Mulvaney are cooking up.”
 That’s a reference to White House chief of staff Mick Mulvaney.

 Sondland is appearing under subpoena before House committees conducting an impeachment inquiry of President Donald Trump.

 He and several other envoys, along with Giuliani, were part of discussions in the summer and fall to offer Ukraine’s political leaders a White House visit in exchange for a commitment to conduct investigations sought by Trump, including into Burisma, an energy company with ties to the son of Democratic rival Joe Biden.

 His testimony was already highly anticipated, after Democrats released text messages between Sondland and other ambassadors discussing the possibility of Ukraine securing a visit with Trump.
-But the intrigue is even higher now that witnesses have suggested there was a wide-ranging effort outside normal diplomatic channels to pressure Ukraine into politically charged investigations.
-Sondland is expected to defend himself by asserting that he was parroting the president’s words when he denied the existence of a quid pro quo with Ukraine.
+But the intrigue is even higher now after Hill’s testimony placed Sondland at the center of wide-ranging effort outside normal diplomatic channels to pressure Ukraine into politically charged investigations.

+Sondland is expected to defend himself by asserting that he was parroting the president’s words when he denied the existence of a quid pro quo with Ukraine, and that he did not associate the energy company with the Biden family.

 Hill detailed Bolton’s concerns to lawmakers during testimony Monday and told them that she had at least two meetings with National Security Council lawyer John Eisenberg about the matter at Bolton’s request, according to a person familiar with the testimony who requested anonymity to discuss the confidential interview.